 - Summer hours: open daily from 10:00 am – 4:00 pm

 Shaw Centre for the Salish Sea

-With 3,500 animals at the aquarium from over 150 species specifically from the Salish Sea, there is a lot to explore at the Shaw Centre.
+With 3,500 animals at the aquarium from over 150 species, specifically from the Salish Sea, there is much to explore at the Shaw Centre.
 You can also view many works of Coast Salish art and a marine mammal exhibit, which includes a rare orca skeleton.
 They offer guests a fun, interactive and informative experience of science and culture.